Can You Drink Gin Straight? How To Drink Gin Neat & Enjoy It

 Gin is a type of booze that’s often used in cocktails.
-However, with its lovely taste can’t you just drink gin straight as well?
+However, with its lovely taste… can you drink gin straight as well?

 Drinking gin neat is something that isn’t too common, though.
 But why is that the case when it’s so nice to drink on its own?

-Juniper berry on its own can give off a pine-like taste with an herbaceous and green undertone.
+Juniper berries on their own can give off a pine-like taste with an herbaceous and green undertone.
 This is a crisp and refreshing taste that’s already fantastic on its own and doesn’t necessarily need other botanicals to make it great.

 However, with the addition of more botanicals, you can truly play with the taste.
 Every added ingredient will influence the taste in a certain type of way, making it crisper, less crisp, richer, warmer, or colder.